You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Dilt-cd is a drug marketed by Apotex and is included in one NDA.

 The generic ingredient in DILT-CD is diltiazem hydrochloride.
 There are twenty-six drug master file entries for this compound.
-Fifty-four suppliers are listed for this compound.
+Fifty-two suppliers are listed for this compound.
 Additional details are available on the diltiazem hydrochloride profile page.

 AI Deep Research